Female Hair Transplant Guide

 Hotel Accommodation

-A nearby hotel is usually arranged for the required nights, with check-in/out aligned to your appointment times.
+A nearby hotel is usually coordinated for the nights around your procedure, with check-in/out aligned to appointment times when possible.

 Companion Policy